Catholic Gist International

 Deacon, poet, and theologian.
 Doctor of the Church.
 Called the “Harp of the Holy Spirit.”

-June 10 — Saint Landry of Paris
+June 10 — Saint Landericus of Paris

 Bishop known for charity to the poor and building the first hospital in Paris.